-learning_rate: step size initially set at [0.1]
+learning_rate: step size initially set at 0.1

 max_depth: which govern the training stumps on the depth level they could have and is initially set to 5.

-subsample: subsample ratio of the training instances. setting it to [0.5] means that XGBoost would randomly sample half of the training data prior to growing trees. and this will prevent overfitting.
+subsample: subsample ratio of the training instances. setting it to 0.5 means that XGBoost would randomly sample half of the training data prior to growing trees. and this will prevent overfitting.

 colsample_bytree: the subsample ratio of columns when constructing each tree, will lead to overfitting if it is set too high.
-The value is set at [0.3].
+The value is set at 0.3.

-n_estimator: number of training stumps to be built, which is set at [100]
+n_estimator: number of training stumps to be built, which is set at 100

-objective: the default of objective is mean squared error (regression with squared loss), [which is our objective]
+objective: the default of objective is mean squared error (regression with squared loss)

 In the Jupyter Notebook, a dictionary is defined to store the above hyperparameters: